plandes/tabres/README.md

 Display a graphical table of results using Swing.
 =================================================

 This is a simple graphical results for use in Java and Clojure.
+The data is either in the form of a list of lists or comes directly from a `java.sql.ResultSet`.

 Features
 --------